bartwojcik/easygoing/README.md

 ## TODOs:
 - Verify certbot runs so that certificate can update automatically (saved on a volume).
-- Add prettier flags
+- Add prettier flags.
+- Simple file upload (and image?) service.
 - Navbar custom image.
-- Simple file upload (and image?) service.
 - Add favicon (uploadable?).
 - Configurable image background and/or styles option (if customization of bootstrap dynamically possible - upload theme.css?).
 - (Possibly) Mitigate markdown syntax XSS vulnerabilites, so it can be also used by users?